stelligent/cfn_nag/README.md

 docker build -t cfn_nag .
 ```

-You can setup a File Share in Docker to share a folder that contains templates.
-After the share is setup you can call cfn_nag in the container.
-This example uses the test templates used in unit testing cfn_nag.
+You can mount a local directory containing templates into the Docker container and then call cfn_nag in the container.
+This example uses the test templates used in unit testing cfn_nag:

 ```bash
 $ docker run -v `pwd`/spec/test_templates:/templates -t cfn_nag /templates/json/efs/filesystem_with_encryption.json